ThomasVitale/cloud-native-spring-in-action/README.md

 There is a folder for each chapter, for which both an _initial_ and _final_ versions are available.
 For example, for chapter 4, you can use `Chapter04/04-begin` as a starting point to follow along with the examples in the chapter and `Chapter04/04-end` to check the code as it looks like at the end.

-The book uses Spring Boot 2.7.3.
-You can find the same examples upgraded to the latest [2.7.x](https://github.com/ThomasVitale/cloud-native-spring-in-action/tree/sb-2-main) and [3.x](https://github.com/ThomasVitale/cloud-native-spring-in-action/tree/sb-3-main) versions of Spring Boot in dedicated branches.
+The book uses Spring Boot 2.7.x and this main branch contains the samples updated to version 2.7.18.
+You can find the same examples upgraded to the latest [3.x](https://github.com/ThomasVitale/cloud-native-spring-in-action/tree/sb-3-main) version of Spring Boot in a dedicated branche.
 Feel free to use **Spring Boot 3** while reading the book.
 Only a few minor changes are necessary to the code samples and they are documented [here](https://github.com/ThomasVitale/cloud-native-spring-in-action/blob/sb-3-main/README.md).

 ## Prerequisites